ajithvasudevan/TimerClock/README.md

 * A **DS3231 RTC** is used to keep accurate time.
 * The **DS 3231** may be removed and a **Wemos D1 Mini** with appropriate code may be used to push *Network Time* to the Arduino.
 This requires code changes to the Arduino as well.
 * The Wemos-Arduino interfacing is via Serial Rx-Tx lines.
 * A6 and A7 of Arduino cannot be used as Digital IO pins.
-THey can be used as Analog inputs only.
+They can be used as Analog inputs only.
 So these are not suitable for use as button pins with libraries like AceButton.
 * A DF Player Mini is used to make the alarm sound.
 * D13, being a communication pin as well, has digital noise on it during boot.
 Hence this is not suitable as a trigger pin for the DF Player Mini.
 Specifically, the DF Player starts playing continuously on boot if D13 is used.
 * If the DF Player is triggered using Arduino pin D12 directly, there is a 'bep-bep-bep' kind of noise in the played back sound.
 This went away when a 15k resistor was used in this trigger line.